TheTipo01/restRoberto/README.md

 ### GET `/audio`

-Generates audio from the provided text and replies with status code 202 and the audio path.
+Generates audio from the provided text and replies with status code 202 and the audio as raw PCM.

 Query parameters: